When evaluating your outbound call center team’s performance, there are a few things you must ask yourself.

 This metric tracks the number of calls and whether a connection was made each hour.
 Did we speak with a potential customer?

 5. Average Call Length

-Are the agents taking too long to wrap up their calls—taking notes, selecting a disposition, wasting time?
+Are the agents taking too long to wrap up their calls (e.g., taking notes, selecting a disposition, or just wasting time)?
 This time will affect not only their average call length but will also go hand in hand with calls per agent and per hour.

 6. List Conversion